-Gwyneth Dean-Witte is an Instructional Specialist with over 20 years of experience working with culturally and linguistically diverse students in the K-12 educational system in the United States and abroad.
-As an endorsed English as a New Language teacher (ENL), Gwyneth has had a varied career in education with language learners as a high school Newcomer Program ESL teacher, a multi-age/multi-grade EL classroom teacher, and a Professional Development Facilitator.
-Gwyneth coordinates the SD State-Wide Title III Consortium and enjoys the connections made in each of the 80+ member-districts, including Native American schools, Hutterite Colony schools, and small rural schools with low incidence of ELs.
-In addition to professional development and technical support to districts, Gwyneth teaches the Consortium’s ENL Endorsement Cohort coursework in partnership with at Dakota Wesleyan University.
-She has a B.A. in Child Development from South Dakota State University, a Master’s in Leadership and Administration in Education from Northern State University in Aberdeen, SD and will complete an Ed.S. degree in English as a Second Language through the University of Alabama Birmingham (Spring 2018).
-She has held positions in education in Bolivia, Saudi Arabia, Bangladesh, China, and South Dakota.
+Gwyneth Dean-Fastnacht is an ELS Instructional Specialist with over 20 years of experience working with culturally and linguistically diverse students in the K-12 educational system in the United States and abroad, including South Dakota, Bolivia, Saudi Arabia, Bangladesh, and China.
+As an endorsed English as a New Language teacher (ENL), Gwyneth has had a varied career in education with language learners.
+She has held positions as a high school Newcomer Program ESL teacher, a multi-age/multi-grade ELL classroom teacher, and a Professional Development Facilitator.
+Gwyneth coordinates the SD State-Wide Title III & Migrant Consortia, working with districts across South Dakota including Native American schools, Hutterite Colony schools, and small rural schools with low incidence of ELs.
+Her work at the Consortia includes providing district and regional professional development, teaching the English as a New Language Endorsement cohort program courses, serving on a Department of Education committees that impact English Learner programs.